 You should not eat certain soft cheeses such as feta, Brie, Camembert, blue-veined, and Mexican-style cheese during pregnancy because of a risk of becoming infected with listeria.

 Regardless of whether seafood is raw or cooked, you should choose low mercury seafood (eg, salmon and shrimp) over higher mercury varieties (eg, fresh tuna).
 Pregnant women should ensure that their food is obtained from reputable establishments, stored, handled, and cooked properly, and consumed within a couple of days of purchasing.

 Diet soda and pregnancy is an issue that still has not been completely decided.
-The main issue here are the artificial sweeteners such as saccharin and caffeine.
-Different diet sodas use different artificial sweeteners, and one sweetener may be considered safe during pregnancy while another may not, so it is important to know which sweetener is used in which diet sodas.
+The main issue here is the artificial sweetener saccharin and caffeine.
+Different types of diet sodas use different artificial sweeteners.
+While one sweetener may be considered safe during pregnancy, another may not, which makes it important to know which sweetener is used in which diet sodas.

-Even if you feel a craving for hot dogs during pregnancy it is better to avoid them, especially if they are not completely heated above 160 degrees Fahrenheit.
-Although it is said that they can be eaten by expectant mothers when heated to 160-170 degree Fahrenheit for two minutes, you may want to avoid hot dogs during pregnancy as they may still carry the Listeria bacteria.
+Even if you feel a craving for hot dogs during pregnancy, it is better to avoid them, especially if they are not completely heated above 160 degrees Fahrenheit.
+Although it is said that they can be eaten by expectant mothers when heated to 160-170 degree Fahrenheit for two minutes, you may want to avoid hot dogs as they may still carry the Listeria bacteria.